EedongJeong/Swise-Intern-AI-Technical-Exercise/README.md

 How to Run:

-Simply execute the Python script in any terminal or command line:
+Execute in any terminal or command line:

 python LocalAgentPractical.py